GhumanNavneet/AML-Service-Labs/Azure-Notebook/readme6.md

 11. In the Deployment Name field, enter `machinelearningmodule`.
 12. In the Subscription, select the Azure Subscription that contains your Azure Machine Learning Workspace.
 13. From the Workspace dropdown, select your Azure Machine Learning Workspace.
-14. From the Image dropdown, select the machine learning image you recently deployed.
+14. From the Image dropdown, select the machine learning image you recently deployed.<br/>
 ![Machine Learning module](./images/05.png)
 15. Select Next.
 16. Back in the Set Modules step, select **Next**.